chotung/robin-could/readme.md

 ## Installation

-- API key from polygon.io
+- API key from TwelveData and rename the ExampleApiKey folder and put your key there
 - npm install to install dependencies
 - npm start to start the application